sandraros/zcerti/README.md

 Get HTTPS certificates from a Web site via the ICM trace (transaction code SMICM) and upload them to STRUST.

+EDIT: the ICM trace outputs the certificate contents in ABAP 7.52 but not in ABAP 7.58 (see more information and workaround in https://github.com/sandraros/zcerti/issues/6).

 Initial idea from [here](https://github.com/abapGit/abapGit/issues/6720#issuecomment-1873742763) to read the ICM trace and parse the certificates, and credits to [MBT here](https://github.com/abapGit/abapGit/issues/6720#issuecomment-1877376292) for uploading the certificates to STRUST.